DerDangla/backup-and-restore-RAVL/README.md

 -----------

-This is a simple backup and restore script that detects ghost files and restore it to original state
+This is a simple backup and restore script that detects ghost files and restore it to original state.
+Update read me

 # Pre-requisites